LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/arrays.rst

    double avg = sum / numStudents;
    Console.WriteLine("Average grade: " + avg);

-We suggest you try running this version of the gradebook program called ``ArrayGradebook`` in Visual Studio Code.
+We suggest you try running this version of the gradebook program called ``ArrayGradebook`` in Visual Studio.
 This program lives in the `csharp-web-dev-lsn2controlflowandcollections <https://github.com/LaunchCodeEducation/csharp-web-dev-lsn2controlflowandcollections>`_ repository.
 If you haven't forked and cloned the repository, you should do so now.